Improved object recognition using neural networks trained to mimic the brain's statistical properties

-We first present results from the CORNet-Z architecture, and we discuss results from the larger VGG-16 model in Sec.
-3.7.
+We first present results from the CORNet-Z architecture, and we discuss results from the larger VGG-16 model in sec. \ref{VGG}.
 We tested the trained models' ability to classify previously-unseen images from the CIFAR100 dataset (i.e., images not used in training), and quantified the fraction of images correctly labeled.
-Networks trained to both classify objects and match neural representations (i.e., those with $r>0$) had better object recognition performance than those trained without using the monkey brain as a teacher (i.e., those with r=0; Fig. 2).
+Networks trained to both classify objects and match neural representations (i.e., those with $r>0$) have better object recognition performance than those trained without using the monkey brain as a teacher (i.e., those with r=0; Fig. 2).
 The effect is not monotonic: maximum object recognition performance is achieved with $r=0.1$; larger values of $r$ lead to a reduction in object recognition performance, presumably because the training procedure places an insufficient emphasis on categorization (e.g., cross entropy).
 The distributions of test set accuracy, over the 10 different initializations, for networks trained with $r=0$ and $r=0.1$, can be found in Fig. \ref{hist}.
 There is a clear separation in these distributions, highlighting that the performance gain obtained by using neural data in the training procedure is robust against variations in initialization.